26 Discrimination and Harassment Based on Protected Categories Other than Sex

 2. The Office of the University Counsel shall always be consulted prior to investigation.

 3. In situations that require immediate action because of safety or other concerns, MTSU will take any administrative action that is appropriate, i.e., administrative leave with pay pending the outcome of the investigation.
-Students may be placed on interim suspension under the appropriate circumstances and in accordance with Policy 540 Student Disciplinary Rules pending the outcome of the investigation.
+Students may be placed on interim suspension under the appropriate circumstances and in accordance with Policy 540 Student Conduct pending the outcome of the investigation.
 The Office of the University Counsel shall be contacted before any immediate action is taken.

 B. Filing Complaints